Financial Aid Basics

 - The scholarship provides a merit-based award to Connecticut students with the above outlined credentials who will begin college in the fall 2013 and beyond.
 A FAFSA application and scholarship specific application are required by February 15th for the following academic year.
 The student must also maintain full-time status.

 External Scholarships are funded by a variety of agencies and organizations external to the University.
 Students can search for such scholarship opportunities by using free on-line resources such as the FastWEB Scholarship Service at www.fastweb.com and should never pay a fee to search for scholarships.
+You can also check out our External Scholarships page.
 When students are notified about the award of such a scholarship by an external funding agency, a copy of the award notification should be forwarded immediately to the Office of Financial Aid.

 Grants are awarded, and vary in amount, based on financial need and do not have to be repaid.
 At Eastern, grants may be funded by the state or federal government and from the University’s own resources.
 Students from outside Connecticut are advised to check on the availability and portability of state grants in their home state.
 While Pell Grant is an “entitlement” program that guarantees funding to any eligible student, all the other grant programs listed below have limited funding and awards are based on, among other things, whether a student files the FAFSA by Eastern’s Financial Aid Priority Dates.